 This winter mountaineering course includes an attempt at a winter ascent of Matterhorn Peak, a worthy goal for beginner mountaineers.
 A winter climbing adventure for anyone interested in the winter backcountry as a foundation for more advanced mountaineering.
 Also a great starting point for those with long term goals of bigger peaks such as Denali.

 Learn the proper winter climbing techniques from mountain guides trained by the American Mountain Guides Association.
 Some guide services may claim "the best" guides, but can they back it up with outside training by the United State’s mountain guide training organization?
 All our technical guides have training by the AMGA.

 To ease your entry into the world of mountaineering, we provide everything you are going to need at no extra cost except for your own clothing.
 That includes winter boots, winter sleeping bag and pad, backpack and snowshoes and more.

 If you are looking for lodging in the town of Bridgeport the night prior we recommend the Ruby Inn.
 This is also where me meet in the first day of the course.

 SKILL & EXPERIENCE LEVEL

-No previous climbing experience required, but some previous experience in hiking and backpacking is strongly recommended.
+No previous climbing experience required, but some previous experience in off trail hiking is required.
+Previous backpacking is strongly recommended.
 Previous Snowshoeing experience is not necessary.
 Give us a call if you have a question.